abinit/abinit/doc/tutorial/compilation.md

 ## Getting started

-Since ABINIT is written in Fortran, we need a modern Fortran compiler that supports the **F2003 specifications** as well as a C compiler (the C++ compiler is optional and required for advanced features such as DMFT).
+Since ABINIT is written in Fortran, we need a **recent** Fortran compiler supporting the **F2003 specifications** as well as a C compiler.
+The C++ compiler is optional and required only if you need advanced features such as DMFT with the TRIQS library.
 In what follows, we will be focusing on the GNU toolchain: *gcc* for C and *gfortran* for Fortran.

-In the terminal, issue:
+First of all, let's make sure the `gfortran` compiler is installed by issuing:

 ```sh
 gfortran --version
 ```

-to get the version of the compiler (must be >= ??).
+in the terminal to get the version of the compiler (it must be >= ??).

 !!! tip